 There are three main reasons to ask for life insurance to be included in a divorce agreement:

-If you want to manage the policy, you can take a policy out on your former spouse, as long as they are willing to take a medical exam and sign the policy.
-Doing so means you won’t have to worry about any missed premium payments or changes to the policy without your knowledge.
+They consent.
+If you want to manage the policy, you can take a policy out on your former spouse, as long as they consent to being insured.
+Doing so means they’ll be covered, but you’ll get to manage the policy and you won’t have to worry about them making changes or missing payments.

 Ultimately, a judge decides whether life insurance can be included in your divorce agreement.
 Talk to your lawyer about whether this is the right option for your financial needs and your divorce case.